amorist/awesome/README.md

 ## Rust

+- [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an AI application database.
+Download open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.
 - [datafuselabs/askbend](https://github.com/datafuselabs/askbend) - AskBend: SQL-based Knowledge Base Search and Completion using Databend
 - [datafuselabs/databend](https://github.com/datafuselabs/databend) - A modern cloud data warehouse focusing on reducing cost and complexity for your massive-scale analytics needs.
 Open source alternative to Snowflake.
 Also available in the cloud: https://app.databend.c
 - [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Database for the next generation of AI applications.
 Also available in the cloud https://cloud.qdrant.io/